Contact the TCC Library

 Related Topics

-Answered By Library Staff Last Updated: Sep 11, 2024 Views: 19
+Answered By Library Staff Last Updated: Jul 21, 2025 Views: 141

 There isn’t a clear answer yet.
-Some say no, it’s unlawful.
 There are several lawsuits underway against companies like OpenAI, Microsoft, and Stability AI.
 Many artists and writers feel that AI is appropriating their work without consent or compensation, threatening their creative livelihoods.
+Others say that training AI models on copyrighted works is fair use.
+They argue that AI models learn from these works to generate transformative original content, so no infringement occurs.

 Many scholars and librarians agree that training AI language models on copyrighted works is fair use and essential for research.
 If restricted to public domain materials, AI models would lack exposure to newer works, limiting the scope of inquiries and omitting studies of modern history, culture, and society from scholarly research.